ryuuart/primordia-nebulous-blank/README.md

 direnv allow
 ```

 > **Note**
 >
 > [direnv](https://direnv.net/docs/installation.html) will also need to be installed so that `nix-direnv` works.

 ### Environment Variables

 Environment variables are stored in a `.env` file, but will not be bundled with the repository.
-You can customize the `default.env` to `.env` to build off the default environment variable file.
+You can customize the `defaults.env` to `.env` to build off the default environment variable file.

 ### App Folder